WordPress/blogger-importer/readme.txt

 = Why does it keep stopping? =

-The importer uses JQuery to process it's form so problems with it not refreshing or stalling could be due to an incompatibility with another plugin, disable any other plugins and see if the problem persists.
+The imported is not expect to stop, so this could be to an incompatibility with another plugin, disable any other plugins and see if the problem persists.
+Also check your error log to see if any error messages have been reported.

 = It does not seem to be processing the images =